2012 German Grand Prix

-Ferrari driver Fernando Alonso got his 22nd pole position before going on to win the race.
+Ferrari driver Fernando Alonso got his 22nd pole position before going on to win the race, with McLaren's Jenson Button and Lotus' Kimi Räikkönen completing the podium.
 This race would see Michael Schumacher set his 77th and final fastest lap in Formula One, a record he still holds as of 2025.
+By winning the German Grand Prix, Alonso achieved his 30th Grand Prix victory overall, becoming the fifth driver after Alain Prost, Ayrton Senna, Nigel Mansell and Michael Schumacher to achieve this feat.

+Alonso increased his points advantage to 34 points over Webber, bringing up their totals to 154 and 120, respectively.
+While Vettel remained in third with 110 points, Räikkönen overtook Hamilton in the standings for fourth spot, six points clear of Hamilton following the latter's retirement.
+Meanwhile, Ferrari narrowed their deficit to Red Bull to 53 points, while McLaren overtook Lotus for third in the standings having amassed 160 points, with Lotus being shy by only one point.

 Report

 Background

 As there was no race at Hockenheim in 2011, 2012 was the first year that the drag reduction system (DRS) and Pirelli tyres featured at the circuit.
 The DRS detection zone for the race was located at turn four, with the activation zone located 260 m further down the road, so that it could be used on the approach to the hairpin.

 Tyre supplier Pirelli chose to run with the most commonly run tyre combination of the year to date, and brought its white-banded medium compound tyre as the harder "prime" tyre and the yellow-banded soft compound tyre as the softer "option" tyre to the Hockenheim circuit.